hashgit/PayslipGenerator/README.md

 How to run
 ==========
 The solution contains a console application called "PayslipGenerator".
-The console application reads input from a CSV file called "Data1.txt" which should be available under {current executing directory}\\TestData.
+The console application reads input from a CSV file called "Data1.txt" which should be available under {current executing directory}\\TestData folder.
 One such file is part of the solution already therefore solution can be tested by pressing F5 which will execute the console app from within VS.

 Assumptions